 - Guaranteed Universal Life typically is guaranteed to last the rest of your life.
 It does build some cash value but at a much slower pace than whole or indexed universal life.

-- Indexed Universal Life Insurance might be a good option since it retains cash value.
-The cash value might add a further incentive to keeping your key employee around.
+- Indexed Universal Life Insurance might be a good option since it potentially accumulates more cash value based in part on the performance of an underlying indices, such as the S&P 500.
+There is typically a cap and a floor.
+The cap and participation rate of the indexed account limits your gains.
+The floor protects you cash value from losses.
+IUL is beneficial because the cash value might add a further incentive to keep your key employee around in the form of a type of golden handcuff.
 Further, if the key employee does leave, the policy can be sold off to a third party as a life settlement.
-The older the key man the better price the company can receive on the now no longer needed coverage.
+The older the key man the better price the company can receive on the now no longer needed coverage through a viatical settlement.

 What type of coverage is best for key person business insurance?

 There really is no one size fits all answer or policy.
-Each product has unique features and benefits.
-Additionally, some include important life insurance riders, such as disability, critical illness, chronic illness and terminal illness riders.
-Give our experts a call today to talk over your options.
-We will help guide you to the right product that is a fit for you and your business needs.
+Each life insurance and disability insurance product has unique features and benefits.
+Additionally, some include important life insurance riders, such as a disability income insurance rider, critical illness rider, chronic illness and terminal illness rider.

 Usually the term length should be tied to a specific date in the future, such as retirement.
 For example, if a key person is currently 45 years old and the expected retirement for that employee is age 65, then 20 year term life insurance would be appropriate.

 Once again, other types of life insurance, such as whole or universal life, might be more beneficial for providing an incentive to the key employee if the cash value will be made available to the key man.